cvs-health/testaro/README.md

 }
 ```

-This job contains three _acts_, telling Testaro to:
+This job tells Testaro to perform two acts.
+One performs one test of the Axe tool wih reporting at detail level 2, and the other performs two tests of the QualWeb tool.

-1. Launch a Webkit browser without a reduced-motion setting, open a window with the properties of an iPhone 8 device, create a page (tab), and navigate to `https://abccorp.com/mgmt/realproperty.html`.
+Each act includes a `launch` property with a default value.
+That instructs Testaro, before performing those tests, to launch a new Webkit browser, open a context (window) with some properties of an iPhone 8 and without a reduced-motion setting, create a page (tab), and navigate to a particular page of the `abccorp.com` website.
-1. Perform the test for the `landmark-complementary-is-top-level` rule of the `axe` tool and report the test result with Axe detail level 2.
-1. Perform the tests for rules `QW-BP25` and `QW-BP26` of the `qualWeb` tool on the existing page.

 Job properties:
 - `id`: a string uniquely identifying the job.
 - `what`: a description of the job.
 - `strict`: `true` or `false`, indicating whether _substantive redirections_ should be treated as failures.
 These are redirections that do more than add or subtract a final slash.
-- `standard`: `'also'`, `'only'`, or `'no'`, indicating whether rule-violation instances are to be reported in tool-native formats and also in the Testaro standard format, only in the standard format, or only in the tool-native formats.
+- `standard`: whether standardized versions of tool reports are to accompany the original versions (`'also'`), replace the original versions (`'only'`), or not be produced (`'no'`).
 - `observe`: `true` or `false`, indicating whether tool and Testaro-rule invocations are to be reported to the server as they occur, so that the server can update a waiting client.
-- `device`: the ID of a device and the properties of each new browser context (window) that will be set for conformity to that device, unless overridden by a `launch` act.
+- `device`: the ID of a device and the properties of each new browser context (window) that will be set for conformity to that device, unless overridden by an act.
 It must be `'default'` or the ID of one of [about 125 devices recognized by Playwright](https://github.com/microsoft/playwright/blob/main/packages/playwright-core/src/server/deviceDescriptorsSource.json).
-- `browserID`: the ID of the browser to be used, unless overridden by a `launch` act.
+- `browserID`: the ID of the browser to be used, unless overridden by an act.
 It must be `'chromium'`, `'firefox'`, or `'webkit`'.
-- `timeLimit`: the number of seconds allowed for the execution of the job.
 - `creationTimeStamp`: a string in `yymmddThhMM` format, describing when the job was created.
 - `executionTimeStamp`: a string in `yymmddThhMM` format, specifying a date and time before which the job is not to be performed.
 - `sendReportTo`: the URL to which the job report is to be sent, or `''` if not a `netWatch` job.